-- · Cross where the approach is stable and has a low slope - Cross at right angles to the stream - Cross where the streambed is made of bedrock or large rubble - · Reduce your speed when crossing - Avoid areas with vegetated, silty, or sandy bottoms - Keep your ATV in good repair, free of mud, oil, and other harmful substances that could impair water quality
+- · Cross where the approach is stable and has a low slope - Cross at right angles to the stream - Limit ATV crossing of a stream to a single location - Cross where the streambed is made of bedrock or large rubble - · Reduce your speed when crossing - · Avoid areas with vegetated, silty, or sandy bottoms - Keep your ATV in good repair, free of mud, oil, and other harmful substances that could impair water quality - Cross streams during periods of low flow and when water levels are not greater than the ATV axle height - Do not skid or drag anything across the ford area/stream bottom

-Fish that are part of or support commercial, recreational, or Aboriginal fisheries are protected under Canada's Fisheries Act.
+All fish are protected under Canada's Fisheries Act.
 For further information, please contact (709)772-4140.
-If you notice an activity that may result in serious harm to fish, please contact the nearest DFO Detachment Office listed on page 4.
+If you notice an activity that may result in impacts to fish and fish habitat, please contact the nearest DFO Detachment Office listed on page 4.